dmbarbour/wikilon/docs/AboutABC.md

 As a general rule, ABC assumes correct computations will terminate.
 ABC has no use for an infinite computation.
 Effects require returning with a request for an effect and a continuation.
 If a static analysis can prove non-termination for a computation, that's certainly an error.

-### Type Safety Analysis

-ABC evaluation can proceed with type errors, and the worst that happens is nonsense output.
-Static typing isn't essential.
-But static analysis and continuous warnings about likely type errors will almost certainly result in a cleaner codebase and better informed programmers.

-Tokens such as `{&nat}`, `{&aff}`, `{&tuple3}`, and `{:s}{.s}` provide a lightweight foundation from which static type inference may proceed.
-At the AO layer, it is possible to add rich type declarations for words.
-For example, the word `foo.type` could - by convention - be understood as a type declaration for the word `foo`.

-Another useful type assumption is that the program's "stack" should have a stable type despite conditional behavior.
-We can generally consider the `[A][B][C][D]` structure to the left of a computation as a stack for typing purposes.
-This assumption would limit dependent type inference, but we could add that back in via type declarations.